2024 NABTEB GCE LITERATURE IN ENGLISH: Literature (Lit) II NABTEB GCE Authentic Answer 2023 (2147)

 (vi) Irony: There is verbal irony:”I should be glad of another death”.
 This is quite ironic because despite all the challenges and difficulties encountered by the magi they would still like to repeat the journey because they feel that the benefits of the journey cannot be compared to the pains (salvation of their souls).

-Welcome to official 2024 Literature NABTEB GCE answer page.
-We provide 2024 Literature NABTEB GCE Questions and Answers on Essay, Theory, OBJ midnight before the exam, this is verified & correct NABTEB GCE Lit Expo
+Welcome to official 2024 Literature in English NABTEB GCE answer page.
+We provide 2024 Literature in English NABTEB GCE Questions and Answers on Essay, Theory, OBJ midnight before the exam, this is verified & correct NABTEB GCE Lit Expo

 Name: examplaza.com